OPSILab/Cape/docs/install/install-cape-server.md

  - **Auditlog Manager**: Collects aggregated auditing statistics, triggered by incoming Event Logs (ServiceLink, Consent or Data Processing) regarding a specific Account.
  - **Service Registry** : Collects the Service Descriptions and registrations (Signing keys and certificates).

-Each of them are implemented as Spring Boot Java services, and will be deployed with a tighly coupled storage service (MongoDB).
+Each of them are implemented as Spring Boot Java services, and will be deployed with a tighly coupled storage service (MongoDB 4.2+).

 Two installation modes are available: